CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 cd ..
 ```

-Check to have all the required packages:
+Check to have all the required packages to use the Python script for plotting:

 ```bash
 pip install numpy scipy matplotlib